Omicron could bring the worst surge of COVID yet in the U.S. — and fast

 How bad could an omicron surge get this winter?

-According to some of those scenarios, the omicron wave might just intensify the delta surge that's already under way.
-But, in the most pessimistic scenario, it could trigger a tidal wave of infections that's worse than last winter's massive surge.
+According to some of those scenarios, the omicron wave might only intensify the delta surge that's already underway.
+But in the most pessimistic scenario, it could trigger a tidal wave of infections that would be worse than last winter's massive surge.

 By around the end of January, more than 500,000 people could catch the virus every day on average, which is more than double the peak reached last winter, according to the most pessimistic scenario.